lapinek/frida-in-the-middle/readme.md

 In certain cases `message` string will be attached to the session, i.e. `req.session.frida.message`

-The above can be used in building client interface, e.g. employing templaiting engine.
+The above can be used in building client interface, optionally employing templating engine

 ## License